diversen/ppm-project-manager/docs/docker.md

 ## MySQL database creation and migration

-Presuming you have run `./tools/docker/build.sh` and `./tools/docker/run.sh` commands.
 You can open a new terminal and run the following commands:

     ./docker-cli.sh db --server-connect